navedmerchant/MyDeviceAI/README.md

 - **Chat History**: Access up to 30 days of conversation history, making it easy to reference past discussions and maintain context over time.

-- **Broad Device Support**: Compatible with all modern iPhones, bringing private AI capabilities to more users than ever before.
+- **Broad Device Support**: Compatible with all modern iPhones and Android devices, bringing private AI capabilities to more users than ever before.

 ## 🚀 Getting Started